 - We will reply to let you know if your booking request has been fulfilled or not.

 - If you have been successful, you will be given a timeslot to arrive during, along with any relevant visit information.

 - Please bring proof of your address & ID with you on the day as our team may need to check them.
 If you have a 2019 or 2020 physical pass, please bring this with you.

 Due to Covid constraints, our Welcome team will not be able to administrate the pass scheme in the same way as normal.
-If you had not already renewed your 2020 pass prior to lockdown, we would like to encourage you to donate the usual pass admin fee of £5 per adult at nationaltrust.org.uk/donate.
+Please follow the info above in order to make a booking, and on your first visit of the year we would like to encourage you to donate the usual pass admin fee of £5 per adult at our Visitor Reception Building.

 About the Neighbours Pass

 The Speke Hall Neighbours pass scheme is available to residents of Speke and some parts of Garston.
 With the pass, you and your family will be able to visit Speke Hall for free throughout the year.

 The pass is available to those living within the red boundary on the Speke Hall Neighbours Pass map.
 One pass will be issued per address, covering up to two adults and three children.

 Why doesn’t the pass cover all of Garston and L24?